mostlytyped/rethinkdb-addon-lead-page/docs.md

 ---

 [RethinkDB Cloud](https://elements.heroku.com/addons/rethinkdb) provides
-a hosted RethinkDB database intance.
+a hosted RethinkDB database instance.
 It is fully managed and elastic, i.e., you can add or remove storage instantly and without the loss of data.

 ## Getting started